gustavovalverde/e-ticket-rd/docs/product/development-plan.md

   - Use Zustand for more complex client-side state related to the form or user session if needed.
   - Leverage Next.js Server Components and Route Handlers for server-side data fetching and mutations as much as possible.
 - **"Smart Forms" Implementation:**
-  - Use conditional rendering in React based on form state (managed by React Hook Form) to show/hide questions dynamically.
+  - Use conditional rendering in React based on form state (managed by TanStack Form) to show/hide questions dynamically.
   - Structure form configuration in a way that makes it easy to define dependencies between questions.

 ## 5. 4-Week Prototype Development Plan